Lucky Strike cigarettes advertisement, Saturday Evening Post, 1932. Colin McArthur Collection @ Middlesex University.

 Scope of the Collection

-The collection comprises over 300 boxes of advertisements, organised in product categories and by companies.
-The advertisements are a valuable resource for all students and researchers of all aspects of design history.
-Subject areas include: clothing, cosmetics, tobacco, vehicles, services, leisure, food and drink, travel and health.
+The collection comprises over 300 boxes with thousands of advertisements organised by company, ranging in date from the 19th century to the 1970s.
+Subject areas include clothing, cosmetics, tobacco, vehicles, services, leisure, food and drink, travel, and health.

 Access and Use

-The Materials Room is open from 11am to 4pm Monday to Friday, when specialist help is usually available.
-Contact Marion (firstname.lastname@example.org) for more information.
+The Materials Room is usually open from 12 pm to 3 pm Monday to Friday during term time, when specialist help is available.
+Contact ACILibrarian@mdx.ac.uk for more information.